CS126SP20/final-project-asochowski/DEVELOPMENT.md

 animations.
 - **4/28/20**: Changed the bullet animation to a spinning blade, fixed resolution scaling issues, and cleaned up magic numbers.
+- **4/29/20**: Added platform textures, added comments describing all functions and variables in every header file,